-Also, if you decide to use tire dressings in those two situations, make sure still never to use the product on the tire’s tread area.
+Also, if you decide to use tire dressings in those two situations, make sure you still never use the product on the tire’s tread area.

 How To Wash Motorcycle Wheels and Tires

-As I already told you, to keep your tires look nice and black, you should regularly detail your motorcycle and thoroughly clean the wheels and tires.
+As I already told you, to keep your tires looking nice and black, you should regularly detail your motorcycle and thoroughly clean the wheels and tires.

 The process is pretty much the same as washing car wheels and tires, but the difference is that you shouldn’t apply tire dressing (As said above).